About the School

 On October 13, 2015, Temple's medical school was officially dedicated as the Lewis Katz School of Medicine – a historic milestone in the school’s history.
 Thousands of people participated in events celebrating this change which, Dean Dr. Larry Kaiser said, "joins our school’s legacy to the values that Lewis lived by, and the values which we have always tried to instill in our students – hard work, dedication, service."

 The Lewis Katz School of Medicine is part of Temple University Health System, a $1.6 billion enterprise.
-It is one of seven schools of medicine in Pennsylvania and the fourth most-applied-to medical school in the United States.
+It is one of seven schools of medicine in Pennsylvania and the ninth most-applied-to medical school in the United States.